 - The default size of the TCP header measures 20 bytes.
 Additional choices of up to 40 bytes can be added.

-This article not only covered what Transmission Control Protocol is but additionally, it talked about the functioning of TCP, its uses and its importance.
-The article also stated the most important facts regarding the Transmission Control Protocol
+This article not only covered what Transmission Control Protocol is, but also talked about the functioning of TCP, its uses and its importance.
+The report also stated the most important facts regarding the TCP Protocol.

 We hope that this article was able to address all of your concerns and was helpful as well.
 Share this with your friends and colleagues to help spread the word.